nostrocket/nostrocket.org/microdao.md

 The usefulness of a bucket exists due to the limitations or restrictions imposed by its base and sides.
 A bucket is useful because it holds water by creating *boundary conditions* on what the water *cannot* do while *remaining in the bucket*.

 What a Nostrocket micro-DAO does with humans is analogous to what a bucket does with water.
-A micro-DAO is defined by the boundary conditions on human action - what type of action can humans perform withing the organizational structure.
+A micro-DAO is defined by the boundary conditions it places on human action - what type of action humans can perform within the organization.
+A micro-DAO focuses human action the same way that an ASIC focuses energy.

 ### DAO is a shitty term, thanks to shitcoinery